 PKP Publishing Services Coordinator

-Formerly of the Electronic Text Centre at the University of New Brunswick, James has been a PKP jack-of-all trades since 2007.
-He helps with support, translation, testing, documentation, teaching, research and even some development occasionally.
+Formerly of the Electronic Text Centre at the University of New Brunswick, James is Public Knowledge Project’s Publishing Services Coordinator, helping to organize the Project’s various hosting and consultation initiatives.
 He is based, roughly, in Vancouver.

 Chris joined PKP in 2011 as a web developer tasked to work with PKP Publishing Services and after leaving his post as a software developer for a private company in 2013 has taken on additional support and customization responsibilities with PKP.
 Based in Vancouver, he is also a competitive cyclist and triathlete.